 Provision and Use of the Platform and Transaction Processing Services.

 Authorization to Use the Platform.
 Subject to the terms of this Agreement, Spreedly authorizes Customer, during the Term and on a non-exclusive and non-transferable (except as permitted in Section 14.5) basis, to access and use the Platform solely for the Permitted Use.
 Customer acknowledges and agrees that Spreedly is not a payment gateway or merchant account provider and Spreedly does not assume any direct or indirect liability or responsibility for Customer’s agreements with payment gateways or merchant account providers supported on the Platform.
 However Spreedly does provide the Transaction Processing Service in its own right which provides transaction routing functionality which allows Customer to be connected with its third party gateway providers/merchant account providers.

+Customer may provision access to the Platform for its own customers as a part of a combined software or service that it delivers under its own name, provided that Customer: (i) may not resell or relicense access to Platform separate from its own software or service, (ii) enters into a written agreement with its customers receiving access to the Platform that will protect Spreedly’s software similar to the protections and restrictions stated under this Agreement, and (iii) remains ultimately liable for its customer’s use of the Platform.

+Any use by third parties of Customer will be deemed to be a use by Customer and references in this Agreement with respect to Customer’s responsibilities or use will include such parties.

 Lawful Use.
 Customer will access and use the Platform solely for lawful purposes and will not use it for any fraudulent, illegal or criminal purposes.
 Customer hereby grants Spreedly authorization to share information with law enforcement about Customer, Customer’s transactions and Customer’s Spreedly account, in each case if Spreedly reasonably suspects that Customer’s use of the Platform has been for an unauthorized, illegal, or criminal purpose.
 Further, Spreedly reserves the right to not store or submit any transaction Customer submits via the Transaction Processing Services that Spreedly believes is in violation of this Agreement or applicable Law or otherwise exposes Spreedly or other Spreedly users to harm, including but not limited to, fraud, illegal, and other criminal acts.
 Spreedly shall notify Customer in writing as soon as possible of any such refusal to store or submit any transaction and the reasons for such refusal (subject to any limitations on disclosing the same under applicable Law).